Total Joint Advantage

 This unique program incorporates a team approach to treatment following a patient from the time he or she elects to undergo surgery all the way through rehabilitation.
 The patient's surgeon, primary doctor, physical therapists, occupational therapists, nurses, joint coordinator plus the patient's own "coach" are all involved in his or her preparation and progress.
 This support system is further strengthened by coordinating the education and rehabilitation of a number of patients simultaneously undergoing joint replacement.

-You should expect to be discharged approximately four days after surgery.
-Your joint coordinator and physician will help you decide whether to go home or to a rehabilitation facility.
+You should expect to be discharged approximately 2-3 days after surgery.
+Your Total Joint Advantage Team will prepare you to safely return home; and schedule your Rehabilitation.
 You and your coach will receive complete instructions on medications, follow-up care and your exercise/therapy program.
 Your joint coordinator will be in contact to monitor your progress.

 For patients suffering from severe arthritis, joint replacement surgery can be life-changing.
 Participating in the St. Bernards Total Joint Advantage can make the entire surgical experience less frightening and facilitate a faster recuperation, restoring you to a more active level of activity.

-Before your surgery, the joint coordinator--the nurse responsible for organizing your care--will contact you to schedule your Total Joint Education Class.
-You'll receive information on the surgery itself, what you can expect during your hospital stay, and have the opportunity to view equipment, discuss treatments and therapies, and meet representatives from nursing services, physical and occupational therapy.
-Any necessary lab work*, x-rays or pre-admission testing will be scheduled at this time.
+Before your surgery, you will be scheduled for a Total Joint Education Class.
+You'll receive information on the surgery itself, what you can expect during your hospital stay, and have the opportunity to view equipment, discuss treatments and therapies, and meet representatives from nursing and rehabilitation services.
+You will then be given a pre surgery exercise program.
+Any necessary lab work*, x-rays and pre-admission testing will be scheduled at this time.